 According to Forbes, the FinTech industry received more than $350 billion dollars funding in the last 10 years.

-AI in aerospace and healthcare got a similar volume of investment and unlike FinTech has accomplished a number of great breakthroughs.
+AI in aerospace and healthcare got a similar volume of investment and, unlike FinTech, has accomplished several great breakthroughs.
 Not so long ago, FinTech launched a new branch of industry, intercepting finance and longevity.
 Today, we can meet Financial and Preventive Medicine Hubs in the USA, the UK, Germany, Israel, and Singapore.

-McKinsey takes a more practical view on how financial institutions should employ AI.
+McKinsey takes a more practical view of how financial institutions should employ AI.

 - Fraud detection